nicolastonon/tZq-TMVA-code/README.md

 * Read() : performs the Reading.
 Apply the cuts.
 Creates the templates (in "outputs/Reader_TEMPLATENAME_CUTNAMES.root").
     - NB : possible to choose b/w "BDT", "BDTttZ", "mTW" or "m3l" templates for now.
     - NB : if fakes_from_data is true, calls Compute_Fake_Ratio() to re-scale the data-driven fakes to the MC fakes yield --> for theta convergence mainly.
+    - NB : if fakes_summed_channels is true, sums channels uuu/eeu & eee/uue for DD-fakes sample => ~ double the stat. !
+(Making the hypothesis that the template behavior is almost entirely depending on the flavour of the 3rd lepton).
+    - NB : if real_data_templates is false, doesn't run on the Data sample, and calls pseudodata function.
 * Generate_PseudoData_Histograms_For_Templates() : sums all MC templates in the output file of Read(), generates pseudo-data histograms from them, and writes them in the same file under name "DATA" (theta convention).

 //--- Control Trees & Histograms